-- 1. In the REC mode, press [MENU]. - On the "REC" tab, select "AF Area", and then press [▶]. - Use [▲] and [▼] to select the Auto Focus area you want, and then press [SET].
+- 1. In the REC mode, press [MENU]. - 2.
+On the "REC" tab, select "AF Area", and then press [▶]. - 3.
+Use [▲] and [▼] to select the Auto Focus area you want, and then press [SET].

-For this type of Auto Focus area: Select this: Very limited range in the center of the screen • This setting works well with focus lock (page 79). [•] Spot Automatic selection of the focus area where the subject closest to the camera is located With this setting, a wide focus frame, which contains nine focus points, appears on the monitor screen first.
-When you press the shutter button half way, the camera automatically selects the focus point where the subject closest to the camera is located, and a focus frame appears at that point.
-This setting works well for group photos. ⊞ Multi
+For this type of Auto Focus area: Select this: Very limited range in the center of the screen • This setting works well with focus lock (page 80). [·] Spot Automatic selection of the focus area where the subject closest to the camera is located • With this setting, a wide focus frame, which contains nine focus points, appears on the monitor screen first.
+When you press the shutter button half way, all of the focus frames that are in focus among the nine focus points become green. • This setting works well for group photos. ∮∮∮ Multi